oslianyabel/oslianyabel/README.md

 - 👋 Hi, I’m @oslianyabel
-- 💼 I have experience in web development with django, chatbots with IA, webscraping and Odoo ERP
+- 💼 I have experience in Django, FastAPI, OpenAI SDK, webscraping and Odoo
-- 🌱 I’m currently learning Angular
 - 📫 How to reach me: oslianyabel@gmail.com

 <!---